-Subsequent to the adoption of the ASC, the FASB will issue Accounting Standards Updates ("ASUs") as the means to add to or delete from, or otherwise amend the ASC.
-In 2012, prior to the issuance of the Company's consolidated statement of financial condition, ASUs 2012-01 and 2012-02 have been issued.
+Subsequent to the adoption of the ASC, the FASB will issue Accounting Standards Updates ("ASUs") as the means to add to or delete from, or to amend the ASC.
+In 2013, prior to the issuance of the Company's consolidated statement of financial condition, ASUs 2013-01 through 2013-11 have been issued.
 Following is a summary of recently issued ASUs that may affect the Company's consolidated statement of financial condition: